SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/TechReview.rst

    [Aside: Could this be used as the body of a do-nothing default: statement in a switch to satisfy the must-be-exhaustive constrait?]

+..
+This mirrors any-pattern in an expression context.

 Type-Checking Operators
 ~~~~~~~~~~~~~~~~~~~~~~~